‘I’m not naive’ – Virgil van Dijk provides honest assessment of early season form

 Virgil van Dijk has been discussing his form at the start of the new season and has weighed in on what it’s like to captain both Liverpool and the Netherlands.

-The central defender has received criticism recently for some of his performances for Jurgen Klopp’s side as the Reds have struggled to hit the ground running this term.
+The central defender has received criticism recently for some of his performances with Jurgen Klopp’s side as the Reds have struggled to hit the ground running this term.

 The 31-year-old captained his nation to a 2-0 victory over Poland on Thursday night but he is aware that he’s experienced a dip in form in recent weeks.